 Above ground, symptoms include stunting, chlorosis or yellowing and plant dieback.
-Roots become black and rotted but are not as brown or water-soaked as may occur with Pythium or Fusarium root rot infections.
-Thielaviopsis can also produce toxins that adversely affect plant growth, so root systems may not be that stunted for infected plants to look unhealthy.
+Roots become black and rotted but are not as brown, soft or water-soaked as may occur with Pythium or Fusarium root rot infections.
+Thielaviopsis can also produce toxins that adversely affect plant growth.
 At first, plants may look yellow and off-color, resembling nitrogen deficiency.

 Figures 1 & 2: Black root rot infections resemble nutrient disorders.
-Photos by L. Pundt
+Photos by L. Pundt, UConn